dmentipl/dotfiles/README.md

 ## Description

-This is a set of dotfiles and installation scripts appropriate for machines running macOS and Linux using [nix](https://nixos.org/).
+This is a set of dotfiles and installation scripts appropriate for machines running macOS and Linux using [nix](https://nixos.org/) and [home-manager](https://github.com/nix-community/home-manager).

-The main aim is to have the following installed and configured:

-> fish, fzf, git, neovim, starship, tmux, vscode

-*Plus a handful of command line tools.

-### Caveat

-These files are useful to me ([@dmentipl](https://github.com/dmentipl)).
-They *might* be useful to you.
+A small caveat: these files are useful to me ([@dmentipl](https://github.com/dmentipl)); they *might* also be useful to you.

 ## Requirements